-Mahogany: Another popular choice, mahogany gives you a rounded top end, a rich midrange, and a full low end.
+Mahogany: Another popular choice, mahogany gives you a rounded top end, a rich mid-range, and a full low end.
 It's also a more affordable option than koa, generally found on mid-level ukes.

-Bag or case: You might also want a gig bag or hard case to make it easier to transport your instrument from one place to another and to offer some protection from knocks and scrapes.
+Bag or case: You might also want a gig bag or hard case to make it easier to transport your instrument from one place to another and offer some protection from knocks and scrapes.

-A. Traditionally, ukuleles are acoustic instruments, meaning you can't amplify their sound unless you buy and fit a separate pickup.
+A. Traditional ukuleles are acoustic instruments, meaning you can't amplify their sound unless you buy and fit a separate pickup.
 However, you can find some electro-acoustic ukuleles that have all the relevant wiring and hardware to be plugged into an amplifier of your choosing.

-A. While there's no substitute for face-to-face ukulele lessons with a professional teacher, you'll find plenty of resources available to help you learn if you want to go it alone.
+A. While there's no substitute for in-person ukulele lessons with a professional teacher, you'll find plenty of resources available to help you learn if you want to go it alone.
 Not only are there lots of instructional videos and web pages dotted around the internet but you can also buy books and DVDs on the subject.

 Get emails you’ll love.